philzook58/philzook58.github.io/_posts/2024-09-09-string_knuth.md

 ![](https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEjXLtSpN3WX0ZQr_HhiXMvJuS5gmRzufJk36492TLrFr_dkyTBYIJA46ROYoVQZkmkIlrWNpJxLQP8w6T2dUu00g-6eXDxEK52yyA8AkXqvNNigY14YuVOVcVhEVBRtorgZUnOLllCW9AO1/s400/squaresyms.GIF)

 `a` and `b` generate rotations and flips of a square.
-These eqautions aren't normalizing though as is.
+These equations aren't normalizing though as is.
 We can run them through Knuth Bendix to get a normalizing set of rules.

 A nice trick is to encode the inverse as a negative.
 These are opaque identitifiers and I have done nothin special in KB for accounting for inverses, but it is nice from a python syntax perspective.